Go Ape: Public opposition

 There have been public opposition to some of Go Ape's proposals.
 They withdrew their application to build a course in Glasgow's Pollok Park after 5000 objections from local residents.
 They chose not to build a course in the Bidjigal Reserve in New South Wales, and met some opposition to their plans to expand in Moel Famau, North Wales.
 In England, there was a public response over their proposal in Rivington and Essex County Council declined a proposal after protests.
 A Go Ape ropes course proposal in the United States was declined after a large neighbourhood outcry in Seattle's Lincoln Park.

 Safety

 In 2008, a man aged 76 died after collapsing on a high wire platform at Go Ape's Aberfoyle, Scotland location.
 In a statement from the company, CEO Tristram Mayhew said that since 2002, 17 Go Ape courses had served over one million customers and "nothing like this has happened before".

-In 2016, at a Go Ape location in Delaware, USA, a woman fell 35 feet and died.
+In 2016, at a Go Ape location in Delaware, US, a woman fell 35 ft and died.
 A statement from the company said that she had disconnected herself from the safety system while waiting to use a zip line, and that the company had safely served over six million customers.